 If you’ve thoroughly cleaned your toilet and still have an odor coming from the area, there are a few possible reasons for the toilet smell.
-You can always call on a trusted professional plumber from Mr. Rooter® Plumbing, a Neighborly company, to diagnose it, or you can do some sleuthing on your own.
+You can always call on a trusted professional plumber from Mr. Rooter® Plumbing to diagnose it, or you can follow our tips below.

 Here are some common reasons why your clean toilet smells:

 The primary sign pointing to vent pipe problems is a toilet that looks and functions fine but continues to emanate a foul odor that fills the bathroom area, no matter how much you clean.
 If you smell sulfur, that usually indicates that sewer gases are making their way into your home.

 To confirm that it’s a vent pipe issue, carefully check the place on your roof where the toilet vent pipe releases sewer gases.
 If it is covered by leaves or debris, the gases won’t be able to escape, leading to a stinky toilet.
 Remove any debris covering the pipe to see if it makes a difference.
 You may not be able to tell with a visual assessment in the case of a severed or improperly installed vent pipe.
 If you think this may be the problem, it’s best to contact a plumber for professional diagnosis and repair or plumbing vent pipe installation.

 Loose Toilet Bolts or Broken Flange

 It’s pretty simple to tell if your toilet has a broken flange or loose bolts: the toilet will rock or wobble.
 The first thing to test is to tighten the two bolts fastening the toilet to the floor.
 If this doesn’t resolve the odor, there may be a problem with the wax ring or toilet flange that is supposed to create an air- and water-tight seal between the toilet and the waste pipe.
 If you suspect the wax ring is the issue, we recommend calling a plumber as they can reposition the toilet and won’t damage it in the process.